Alef5750/javascript-learning/README.md

 # javascript-learning
-A place for practicing and learning JavaScript
+A place for practicing and learning JavaScript (and TypeScript)